 1. Data Collection

 The first step is to collect data.
 ML algorithms perform better with a larger amount of data.
 So, it is very important to make sure that a large amount of data is collected for the learning process.
 Once the data is collected, it has to be labeled correctly.
+Data collection is very important for other aspects such creating Reports and dashboards which can be used to understand the data in depth to get more insights.

 2. Data Split